-1. With regard to the human beings on the moon, they are, as on earth, of both sexes, but they were not created until about a thousand years later by an authorized angel.
+1. As for the people in the moon, they are of both genders, as on earth, but were created a thousand years later by an empowered angel.

-3. First of all, this gas makes them so light that they can jump effortlessly over any river, given that, due to the absence of timber, they cannot build bridges over the rivers.
-And wherever there are rivers of great width or here and there also inland lakes, they can easily swim over the surface like a fish.
-Thus, this is first advantage of this stomach.
+3. for it firstly makes it easy for them to jump over any river very easily because they cannot build a bridge over the rivers due to the lack of timber; and if there are rivers of great breadth, or here and there inland seas, they can easily swim over the surface, like a fish.
+So this is the first advantage of this stomach.

-4. Regarding the second advantage, it consists in the fact that they can generate a kind of popping sounds by exhaling this air, whereby they make their presence known to one another in their subterranean dwellings.
-They also utilize this air to strengthen their outer speech which is, of course, only extremely poor; for their lung speech is utterly weak and quiet and is only used by the spirit which has been placed into the moon dweller for his betterment.
-Initially, the actual moon man detests this speech; but when the spirit improves little by little, then the soul of the moon man becomes friends with the indwelling spirit of the earth man that needs betterment, until finally the soul of the moon person becomes completely one with the improved spirit, which condition then, in the majority of cases, also leads to the painless death of the moon person’s body.
+4. As for the second advantage, it consists in the fact that by expelling this air, they produce a kind of banging sounds, by means of which they make their presence known to each other in their subterranean chambers; they also use this air for a stronger external language, which, of course, is only meager in the highest degree; for their lung language is extremely weak and silent, and only this language is spoken by the moon people for the improvement of their inherent spirits; the actual moon person has initially an abhorrence of this language; but when the spirit gradually becomes better, the soul of the moon person then befriends the indwelling spirit of an earth-human to be improved, until at last the soul of the moon person becomes completely one with the improved spirit, which state then also brings about the usually painless death of the moon people's body.

-5. A third advantage of this stomach air is that the inhabitants can heat their subterranean caverns during the cold nighttime by frequently discharging such air.
-It happens in the following way: As their cavern dwellings almost look as if they were hollowed out from the inside in such a way that they almost resemble an obtuse, big bell, the entrance to which can be reached from the ground by some kind of staircase, this expelled light air then gathers under this air-tight residential bell, making it tolerably warm and also preventing the free influx of the outer, exceedingly cold atmospheric air.
-The atmospheric air is taken in by the light gas only in such quantity as is absolutely necessary to sustain physical life.
-The stomach air also serves the same purpose during the unbearably hot periods of the day, during which the moon people also have to resort to a place underneath the ground, but with the difference that this gas will now, through the influence of the food stomach, be converted into a cooling oxygen gas, thereby, when expelled repeatedly, protecting their bell dwelling from the intrusion of hot air.
-Thus, this is the third advantage of the wind stomach.
+5. A third advantage of this stomach air is that they warm up their underground caves by a frequent outflow during the cold night time, which happens in the following way: Since their cave dwellings look almost like, or rather are hollowed out from the inside in such a way that they almost resemble a large, shallow bell, the entrance to which is made from the ground up by a kind of staircase, the light air expelled then collects under this airtight living bell and makes their dwelling tolerably warm, and prevents the free inflow of the outer extremely heavy atmospheric air; this is only absorbed by this light gas as far as it is inevitably necessary for physical life.
+The this stomach air has same purpose also in the unbearably hot day periods, in which these moon people must likewise go under the earth, only with the difference that this gas is changed by the effect of the stomach into a cooling oxygen gas, by which it protects then also their bell-dwelling with repeated expelling, against the penetration of the hot air.
+This is the third advantage of this wind stomach.

-6. Another peculiarity of these human beings is that their eye fulfills a double function.
-The first function is that of sight, just like in your case.
-But the second function is that their eye also serves as a light in their dark dwellings which function is even found on earth in certain animals as well as in some regions in man, namely in those whose eye pupil is red like those of rabbits.
-Yet another peculiarity of these people is the extremely acute sense of hearing by virtue of which they are able to very easily hear the faintest sound from a considerable distance; that is why their auricles are much larger and more compact.
+6. Another peculiarity of these people is that their eyes are of double quality; the first quality is that of sight, as with you; but the second quality is that their eye in their dark chambers also serves them as a light, which quality is found even on earth both in certain animals and in some regions in people, namely in those whose eye pupil is red, as in rabbits.
+Another peculiarity of these people is their extremely acute hearing, by virtue of which they can easily hear the slightest sound from a considerable distance, which is why their ear funnels are significantly larger and more compact.

-7. The male is considerably stronger than the female gender, but not in the terrestrial ratio, but in the ratio of the strength of a ten-year-old child in comparison to that of a grown man.
-Therefore these moon men are also of the greatest tenderness towards their wives and carry them literally not only on their hands, but also on the shoulders in such a manner that the feet hang down on both sides of the neck over the chest.
-This is the reason why you will always see two human beings on top of one another there.
+7. The male gender is much stronger than the female; but not in the ratio of the earth, but in such a way as the strength of a ten-year-old child relates to the full strength of a man; therefore these moon people are also of the greatest tenderness towards their wives, and literally carry them not only on the hands, but so on the shoulders, so that the feet hang down on both sides of the neck on the chest, for whatever reason two people are always seen there one above the other.

-8. There, the woman is not allowed to do almost any work and she is fed by the man, in fact even to the point that the man first chews the food thoroughly and then places it from his mouth into the woman's mouth.
-Outside of the dwelling, the woman leaves the man's shoulders only to answer the call of nature and in the last days of pregnancy, when she is close to delivery.
-During her whole life there, a woman bears children only twice, once during the day and once during the night, but she always delivers four living children, namely four boys during the day and four girls during the night.
-The children can walk immediately, and the boys are soon taught to get into the habit of carrying the girls.
-That the children there also sometimes die during childhood is as natural a matter as on earth.
-Not until they are a hundred or more days old are they "possessed" by alien spirits.
+8. The woman is allowed to do almost no work at all, and is fed by the man, in such a way that the man even chews the food thoroughly and then gives it from his mouth to the woman.
+She comes out of the house only on his shoulders only in case of an emergency, and in her high pregnancy, when she is close to childbirth.
+A woman gives birth only twice in her whole lifetime - once during the day and once during the night, but always gives birth to four living children, namely four males during the day and four females during the night.
+The children can walk immediately, and the males are also immediately accustomed to carry the females.
+That the children there sometimes die as children is just as natural a thing as on earth.
+They are inhabited by foreign spirits only when they are a hundred days or more old.

-10. Only those spirits which did not need to be placed into moon people in order to improve, but who, as spirits, already had a genuine disgust for the earth will be guided away from there to higher regions and may be admitted into the children's kingdom which is the highest level of bliss for them.
-But to reach higher levels would be impossible for them because their limited nature would not enable them to endure a higher state, just as human beings on earth would not be able to survive in the finest ether while still living in the physical body.
+10. Only those spirits who did not need to be placed in a moon human in order to improve themselves, but who as spirits had already acquired a most revolting disgust for the earth, will be led away from there into higher regions and can be taken up into the child-kingdom, as their highest level of bliss; but to reach higher, would be impossible for them; because their limited quality would not be able to endure a higher state, as little as a man on earth, as long as he still lives in the body, could endure living in the finest ether.

-11. Behold, such is the fate of the best worldly-minded human beings.
-For he who does not voluntarily renounce the world out of love for Me and from whom worldly obsessions must be exorcized by extraordinary means of coercion by virtue of My mercy, that man has not acted on his free will; but he who does not act on his own free will, acts like a slave.
-But who can consider the coerced deeds of a slave as his own merit?
-But if a slave fulfills his obligations forced on him, his action is nevertheless worth enough to give him bread for nourishment, so that he may live because he willingly worked, even though, in a manner of speaking, by compulsion.
+11. Behold, this is the lot of the best world-minded people; for whoever does not voluntarily renounce the world out of love for Me - but the worldly things must be driven out of him by such extraordinary means of coercion, by virtue of My great mercy - he has not acted freely; but whoever does not act freely, he acts like a slave.
+Who, however, can regard the forced action of a slave as self-meritorious?
+But if the slave fulfills his compulsory condition, his action is nevertheless worth so much that he is given a loaf of bread to eat, so that he may also live, insofar as he has worked willingly, as it were, of necessity.

-12. From this, you will now be able to completely understand why such beings are not capable of experiencing higher bliss, just as children are not capable of it when they are in the transition from the earthly into the spiritual life and they still are and have to be nothing but slaves of blind obedience.
+12. From this you will now be able to fully understand why such beings are not capable of a higher bliss than the children in the transition from life into the spiritual, after which they themselves are, and must be, nothing but slaves of blind obedience.

 |Chapter 2||Mobile view About us|